some-programs/exitwp/README.rst

 Known issues
 ============
+Near future improvements:
+ * Posts with the same name from the same date will result in overwritten post instead of rewriting with a different file name
+ * Target file names are some times less than optimal
  * Image/attachment downloading not implemented
- * This documentation page needs some polish
+ * This documentation page needs some polish, especially the installation section

+Things that might be resolved later on if I find the time:
  * There will probably be issues when migrating non utf-8 encoded wordpress dump files (if they exist)